GitHub Actions Workflows

 on:

-workflow_dispatch: # Required for Deploy Forge
+workflow_dispatch: # Required: allows Deploy Forge to trigger on demand

 push:

-branches: [main] # Optional: also run on push
+branches: [main] # Also run on push

 2. Artifact Upload (Required)